MizuLy/school-management-system-api/README.md

 ---

+## Enums

-## Attendance Status
+### Attendance Status
 `PRESENT` / `ABSENT` / `LATE` / `PERMISSION`

-## Permission Request Status
+### Permission Request Status
 `PENDING` / `APPROVED` / `DENIED`

+### Gender
+`MALE` / `FEMALE` / `OTHER`

 ---

 ## Notes

-- File uploads are stored in `/uploads` folder
+- File uploads are stored in the `/uploads` folder
 - All IDs are UUIDs
-- Dates should be in `YYYY-MM-DD` format
+- Dates must be in `YYYY-MM-DD` format
-- Status enums are uppercase
+- Status enums must be uppercase
+- Token-based registration links expire after 24 hours
+- Teachers can only manage their own class data
+- Students can only access their own submissions and grades